 Now go north on Monroe.

 First Church of the Nazarene, 4290 N Monroe, has a set of four singing Christmas trees with music at 90.7 FM as seen in this video from 2012.
-As of December 10, 2014, it was set up but not operating.
-I presume it will be up and running by the weekend of December 12.
+As of December 23, 2014, it was operating.
 This year the building is surrounded with green pole trees as well.

 After getting your fill of this, head north on Monroe.

 The northernmost attraction I am listing is Santa's Workshop at 6420 North Monroe, where a U-shaped driveway furnishes some lights and this humble workshop.
 Here's a video

 After seeing this, you might turn around and go back south on Monroe and turn east at 43rd, then take a slight detour south down Plum to 41st.

 Wooden reindeer, Santa and sleigh traverse the yard at 501 East 41st Avenue.
 These flat and sometimes jointed wood shapes, finished with paint or decals, were a precursor to plastic blow mold decorations.